ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

 Yes, "mom's touch" and "EMPICONES", which placed 5th and 4th respectively. mom's touch, which was intended to be the B team for APAC RADIANT, was an all-Asian team I formed with ::Milkteaism::{ user=9642774 } in hopes of giving him more experience as both a tournament player and captain in preparation for OWC 2024 due to my absence this year.

-EMPICONES, on the other hand, was a team consisting of players I knew from a group called [#EMPATHS](https://www.twitch.tv/team/empaths) - specifically, ::BATBALL::{ user=15173952 }, [Pezz](https://osu.ppy.sh/users/10651106), ::suntanCTM::{ user=19998548 }, and [Twilight](https://osu.ppy.sh/users/6327638).
+EMPICONES, on the other hand, was a team consisting of players I knew from a group called [#EMPATHS](https://www.twitch.tv/team/empaths) - specifically, ::BATBALL::{ user=15173952 }, ::Pezz::{ user=10651106 }, ::suntanCTM::{ user=19998548 }, and ::Twilight::{ user=6327638 }.
 I was rooting for both teams, so it was heartbreaking not to see either of them make the podium, but I believe their success in this year's Perennial is nothing to scoff at.

 </div>